Kia Kima Scout Reservation: History

 Bolton Smith, an investment banker from Memphis, Tennessee and the first president of the Chickasaw Council, purchased and donated the original 206.28 acre Kia Kima site on April 11, 1916.
 He went on to serve as Vice President of the Boy Scouts of America and received the Silver Buffalo Award.
 The property consisted of a bluff overlooking the South Fork Spring River in Sharp County, Arkansas, near Hardy (in present day Cherokee Village).
 At the time the Hardy area was a popular vacation area for Memphis families.

 The camp opened under the name Kamp Kia Kima for its first summer camp season in 1916.
 Edward Everett, the first Chickasaw Council Scout Executive, served as the camp director.
 Everett's wife served as the director of a nearby girl's vacation camp (future YWCA camp), Camp Miramichee.

-Scouts came to camp as individuals and were then were sorted into "tribes" and assigned a stone lodge to live in.
+Scouts came to camp as individuals and were then sorted into "tribes" and assigned a stone lodge to live in.
 Activities included hiking, baseball, volleyball, tennis, swimming, canoeing, observation, and Scout drills.

 During World War II the Chickasaw Council moved their summer camp program to Camp Currier in Eudora, Mississippi due to the declining attendance and increased costs.
 A Camp Director was still hired to maintain Kia Kima and during the 1940 summer six boys and two leaders camped there.
 In 1941 the Eastern Arkansas Area Council leased and operated Kia Kima, but later declined to purchase it citing the large financial drain it would place on their Council.
 In 1947 a group of alumni formed the Kia Kima Klub and began fundraising to reopen the camp.
 They were successful and Kia Kima reopened in 1948.
 The Chickasah Lodge in the Order of the Arrow was also founded at Kia Kima that year.

 Over the next two decades the attendance increased at Kia Kima and more Units began to attend as opposed to individuals.
 Kia Kima is also credited with helping develop the local tourist economy and also attracting other camps to the area including Kamp Kiwani (now located in Middleton, TN) and the former Camp Cedar Valley.
 Because of the local historic significance and the distinctive rustic style architecture, Old Kia Kima is listed on the Arkansas Register of Historic Places.